Supporting & Situational Artifacts

 Tier 3: Situational Artifacts

-These artifacts are not always required but can differentiate a strong presentation when the scenario calls for them.
+Not always required, but these artifacts can set a strong presentation apart when the scenario calls for them.

 9. Business Process Flow